 "Remember Me" functionality can be tricky to implement.
 However, Flask-Login makes it nearly transparent - just pass remember=True to the login_user call.
 A cookie will be saved on the user's computer, and then Flask-Login will automatically restore the user ID from that cookie if it is not in the session.
+The amount of time before the cookie expires can be set with the REMEMBER_COOKIE_DURATION configuration or it can be passed to login_user.
 The cookie is tamper-proof, so if the user tampers with it (i.e. inserts someone else's user ID in place of their own), the cookie will merely be rejected, as if it was not there.